Nordstrom/win_printer/README.md

 * print queue backups to a filesystem

+This LWRP uses the printbrm.exe utility from MSFT to do the work of exporting print server data.

 ## Sample Usage

 ### Create a local filesystem backup of the DHCP server DB.
 Requires DHCPServer to be already installed.